Jonas-Verhellen/Argenomic/README.md

 * **Jonas Verhellen** - *Concept, implementation, and development*
 * **Jeriek Van den Abeele** - *implementation, and development*

-## Copyright License

-This project is licensed under the GNU General Public License v3 (GPLv3).

 ## Dependencies

 Important dependencies of the Argenomic software environment and where to find the source.